rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 ### Enable 3 Configured Groups

-Next rules you can enable by configuration in `phpstan.neon`.
-We take them from the simplest to more powerful, in the same order we apply them on legacy projects.
+The following rules can be enabled by configuration in `phpstan.neon`.
+We take them from the simplest to the most powerful in the same order we apply them to legacy projects.

 ## 1. Null over False